The constructive Kan-Quillen model structure: two new proofs: The model structure via the equivalence extension property

-Note that the domain of the extended fibrations in these three cases is cofibrant by construction using that the top map in any fibration extension square~\eqref{fibration-extension-square} is a cofibration. \end{proof}
+Note that the domain of the extended fibrations in these three cases is cofibrant by construction.
+This uses that the top map in any fibration extension square~\eqref{fibration-extension-square} is a cofibration. \end{proof}